Brazil Buying & Building BAE’s 90m Patrol Vessels

 As 2011 came to a close, Brazil’s buy of 3 in-stock Offshore Patrol Vessels from BAE, with an option to license-build 5 more, had the potential to cast wide ripples.

 Brazil has very extensive coastal responsibilities, a sizable Marine Corps, and a Navy whose frigates are either British designs, or former British ships.
-That navy is expanding, as Brazil moves to protect key assets like its deep-water oil production, but British shipbuilders will face stiff competition.
+That navy is set to expand and modernize, as Brazil moves to protect key assets like its deep-water oil production, but British shipbuilders will face stiff competition.
 Other key Brazilian suppliers like France’s DCNS will be bidding, alongside naval shipbuilders around the world.
 The Amazonas Class OPV purchase is certainly another piece of the naval puzzle for Brazil, alongside its future submarines.
 Is it also another piece of the puzzle for BAE?

 The Port of Spain (now Amazonas) Class are an enlarged offshoot of the River Class OPVs built for Britain’s Royal Navy.
 A similar design was sold to the Thai Navy, and is being built by Bangkok Dock.